AWS SNS Topic Created by Rare User

 This rule detects the creation of an AWS Simple Notification Service (SNS) topic by a user who does not typically perform this action.
 Adversaries may create SNS topics to facilitate data exfiltration or other malicious activities.

-This is a New Terms rule that only flags when this behavior is observed for the first time on a host in the last 10 days.
+This is a New Terms rule that only flags when this behavior is observed for the first time by a user or role.

 Possible Investigation Steps